-Five alternatives (no action plus four action alternatives) under consideration in the Tuolumne River Plan/Draft EIS involve primarily a reasonable range of variations in visitor use and user capacity.
+Five alternatives (no action plus four action alternatives) are under consideration in the Final Tuolumne River Plan/EIS.
+They explore a reasonable range of variations in visitor use and user capacity.
 A table comparing the user capacities of the alternatives is included at the end of this section.